 I am so excited to collaborate with Afloral to bring you this fun (and oh so pretty) DIY Flower Chandelier!
 You can create this piece for your next event or even just hang it as a mobile in your little girls nursery.
-If you aren't a fan of DIY, don't worry, you can purchase the ever so popular flower mobile from my shop right here!
+If you aren't a fan of DIY, don't worry, you can purchase the ever so popular chandelier from my shop below!

 What you will need:

-To start, take your bark-wrapped wire and create an intertwining circlet.
+take your bark-wrapped wire and create an intertwining circlet.
 I made my circumference about 24" around.
-Since my wire was pretty flexible and not as strong as I intended, I double twisted my wire all the way around.
+Since my wire was pretty flexible and not as strong as I intended (I suggest going with this wrapped wire instead of what I used in this tutorial), I double twisted my wire all the way around.
 When you have your desired measurements, use your wire cutters to cut the end of the wire and twist that end off to finish creating your circlet.
 This will serve as the base of your chandelier.

 Next, lay out your flowers that you plan on using in your chandelier.
 Set aside the blooms that you plan to hang from the base (you will use at least 8 smaller flowers for this).
 Since I created mine with an ombre effect, I layed out my florals from light pink to magenta and set aside my flowers that will hang.

 Next, start by adding the flowers to the outside of your circlet by cutting the flower stems off-one by one as you carefully glue the back of each flower to the chandelier base. *TIP: I made sure each bloom and it's petals were still secure and glued in-between the petals to keep each flower in-tact before adding it to the circlet.

 I glued all of my florals to the circlet with lighter blooms toward the top and darker purples toward the bottom.
 Remember to leave room for greenery.
 I added greenery as I went around the base of the chandelier but some may prefer to add the greenery in before or after all of the flowers are on the base.